How Much Can You Save with Solar Panels in the Philippines?

 1. Daytime Self-Consumption

 The most direct saving.
 Every kilowatt-hour your solar system generates during the day is electricity you do not buy from Meralco.
 At current Meralco residential rates of approximately ₱11 to ₱13 per kWh, every kWh your solar panels produce saves you ₱11 to ₱13 directly off your bill.
-This saving applies regardless of net metering.

 2. Net Metering Credits